bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ### A New Primary Class to Tie it all Together

-Re-writing the script as an ES6 module allowed me to split each of the data modelling classes out into their own file, which makes working in a tab-based IDE so much simpler.
+Rewriting the script as an ES6 module allowed me to split each of the data modelling classes out into their own file, which makes working in a tab-based IDE so much simpler.
 But what to do with the script's logic?

 In keeping with the object oriented approach, I chose to migrate the script's functionality into a fourth class, `Linkifier`.
 This class now encapsulates the three-step link generation process.

-The `Linkifier` class acts as the entry point to the ES 6 module, so when you import the module into your own code what you get is a pre-created instance of the `Linkifier` class using the default constructor.
+The `Linkifier` class acts as the entry point to the ES6 module, so when you import the module into your own code, what you get is a pre-created instance of the `Linkifier` class using the default constructor.
 Additionally, the CLI app is nothing more than a wrapper around a `Linkifier` instance.

 The `Linkifier` class is more complex than the data modeling classes — it contains a mix of variables and functions, and those are a mix of instance and static.
 Most notably, the class provides:

-* `Linkifier.defaults` — a static dictionary exposing the default values for the configurable link geneation options.
+* `Linkifier.defaults` — a static dictionary exposing the default values for the configurable link generation options.
 * `Linkifier.utilities` — a static dictionary exposing a collection of useful helper functions.
 * A suite of instance functions for managing the link generation configuration.
 * A suite if instance functions for managing the data extraction logic.